ceph/ceph-container/src/daemon/README.md

 - `JOURNAL` - if provided, the new OSD will be bootstrapped to use the specified journal file (if you do not wish to use the default).
 This is currently only supported by the `directory` OSD type
 - `OSD_DEVICE` - mandatory for `activate` and `disk` OSD types; this specifies which block device to use as the OSD
 - `OSD_JOURNAL` - optional override of the OSD journal file. this only applies to the `activate` and `disk` OSD types
+- `OSD_FORCE_EXT4` - in case the osd data on ext4 is not automatically recognized (i.e. hidden by overlayfs) you can force them by settings this to `yes`.

 ### Without OSD_TYPE